 Research on Air Pollution and Coronavirus

-The Harvard study is one of several that have now suggested that air pollution is affecting COVID-19 mortality.
+The Harvard study is one of several that suggest air pollution is affecting COVID-19 mortality.
 Researchers analyzing 120 cities in China found a significant relationship between air pollution and COVID-19 infection, and of the coronavirus deaths across 66 regions in Italy, Spain, France and Germany, 78% of them occurred in five of the most polluted regions.
 There’s also evidence from previous outbreaks like SARS, which was also a coronavirus, as well as many other respiratory infections including influenza, that breathing more polluted air increased risks of death.

 - Yang et al found that patients with severe Covid-19 infections requiring, for instance intensive care, were two times as likely to have had pre-existing diseases, especially heart disease, strokes, chronic lung diseases and diabetes—all of which are known to be caused by air pollution.
 (International Journal of Infectious Diseases, March 5, 2020)